Skardyy/Shell-Alias-Maker/README.md

 alias : original_name
 fe : fzf --preview "bat --color=always --theme=Dracula {}"
 ```
+in the above you can see aliases can be created to apps inside the .cc folder or even to full commands used in the shell
 * the [] in the start of the file contains the path to the shellConfigFile.
-you can change it by simply changing it in file or doing the cc -init again and giving it the path arg ($profile | cc -init)
+you can change it by simply changing it in file or doing the cc -init again and giving it the path arg (cc -init $profile)

-# TODO:
-* read from the config.txt file, populate the shellParser and do the deed.
-* finish all the bool funcs
-* remove the apps folder (not needed anymore)
+* for other commands simply do cc -h to see a quick description of them.

+## Cross-platform / shell compatiblity
+in order to support new shells, all need to be done is to creat a new struct that implments the ShellParser interface, then in mFile -> populateShellParser, change to the desired shell parser. switch between goos.os is possible as well for different shells according to need.